neuroimaginador/fcaR/README.md

     context using FCA tools.
   - ImplicationSet represents a set of implications over a specific formal context.
+  - ConceptLattice represents the set of concepts and their relationships, including methods to operate on the lattice.

+Two additional helper classes are implemented:

   - SparseSet is a class solely used for visualization purposes, since it encapsulates in sparse format a (fuzzy) set.
   - SparseConcept encapsulates internally both extent and intent of a